shasthoAI/image-utils/README.md

 ## Notes

+- When processing directories without specifying `--output`, files are processed in-place with suffixes (e.g., `-compressed`, `_part1`) to avoid overwriting originals
+- Use `--output` to specify a separate output directory when you want to keep processed files separate
-- The compressor will skip files that already exist in the output directory
+- The compressor will skip files that already exist in the output location
 - If compression would increase file size, the original file is kept
 - WebP format provides the smallest file sizes but may not be compatible with all platforms
 - PNG-optimized mode is recommended for mobile app development